Skip to content

 Discover Vintage & Specialty Goods In The West Village

 No day trip to NYC’s West Village would be complete without some shopping.
-Whether you’re looking to treat yourself, purchase a gift, or find some great souvenirs from New York, you can do so here.
+Whether you’re looking to treat yourself, purchase a gift, or find some great souvenirs, you can do so here.

-If you’re looking for vintage finds, you’ll have loads of options.
+If you’re looking for vintage stores, you’ll have loads of options.
 Hamlet’s Vintage, Vintage Thrift West, and Screaming Mimi’s are three excellent stores to check out for unique old-school clothing, accessories, and more.

-Additionally, you’ll find loads of high-quality specialty shops in the neighborhood, like Goorin Bros for hats and Greenwich Stationery for stationery.
+Additionally, you’ll find loads of high-quality specialty shops in the neighborhood, like Goorin Bros for hats and Greenwich Letterpress for stationery.

 There is also Kikkerland for goods and gifts made by independent designers.
 They sell everything from clocks to stationary to spa products, and more.